karolzlot/teagmail/README.md

 **To do:**

 * add removeMessege
-* test if sendMessage really works
+* currently sending does not work, because of wrong SCOPE, test if it will work

 Based on https://github.com/Charlkie/PyMail